 No need to hop on a boat to access this island; Mutton Island is connected to Galway City’s South Park by a long causeway of about a mile and offers some pretty spectacular views the whole way there.

 Bonus: you can begin your walk along the banks of the River Corrib by South Park before turning onto the causeway; this gorgeous path is lined with old houses and beautiful greenery.

 With Ireland being famous for its shorelines, it’s no surprise that Galway Bay is on the list of things to do in Galway City.
-Bring your camera, because the views you’ll see from here are among some of the most beautiful in the region, particularly if you capture the brightly colored houses dotting the shoreline.
+Bring your camera, because the views you’ll see from here are among some of the most beautiful in the region, mainly if you capture the brightly colored houses dotting the shoreline.

 The bay is also well-known for the Galway Hooker, an all-red traditional sailing craft from the years leading up to the Great Famine.

 If you have an extra day or a little spare time, Galway is not too far from the bay to the Aran Islands, which are well-known for their natural beauty and their ancient structures.

 The island’s 1200 inhabitants, while fluent in English, speak primarily Irish Gaelic, since the region is a part of the Gaeltacht.
 If you happen to be interested in brushing up on your Irish Gaelic, this would be an excellent place to take a quick lesson!